mythic-p/toy-vm/docs/bytecode.md

 struct Xue_Bytecode_File {
   int magic_signature;   // We use 4 ASCII characters to represent its
-                         // file signature, the content of it is XUE! int file_version;      // Here we use low 2 bits for patch version
+                         // file signature, the content of it is XUE! int file_version;      // Here we use low 16 bits for patch version
-                         // Highest 1 bit for major version and second
+                         // Highest 8 bits for major version and second
-                         // high 1 bit for minor version. unsigned int constant_pool_size;
+                         // high 8 bits for minor version. unsigned int constant_pool_size;
   Byte constant_pool_data[constant_pool_size];